MicrosoftDocs/cpp-docs/docs/standard-library/range-concepts.md

 ---
 # `<ranges>` concepts

-Concepts are a C++20 language feature that constrains template parameters at compile time.
+Concepts are a C++20 language feature that constrain template parameters at compile time.
 They help prevent incorrect template instantiation, specify template argument requirements in a readable form, and provide more succinct template related compiler errors.

 Consider the following example, which defines a concept to prevent instantiating a template with a type that doesn't support division: